Reduced model for female endocrine dynamics: Validation and functional variations

 The $\xi_i$ in Equations \eqref{eq:xi} determine the scaling of the model parameters as insulin influence increases and are plotted in Figure \ref{fig:xi}.
 The constants $\beta_i$ are defined according to the original model, with the caveat that bifurcation values of $\alpha$ may be shifted based on the values of these parameters.
 The derivation of the $\xi_i$ are given in \ref{appendix:tst}.

-In Figure \ref{fig:tstlh}, we plot the long-term local maximum and minimum values of LH for $0\leq\alpha \leq 3$.
+In Figure \ref{fig:tstlh}, we plot the long-term local maximum and minimum values corresponding to the LH surge for $0\leq\alpha \leq 5$.
 A stable limit cycle is roughly evident for $\alpha < 0.2$, with an apparent period doubling bifurcation giving rise to alternating LH surge amplitudes.
-Minimal LH levels remain relatively constant until another apparent bifurcation occurs at $\alpha \approx 2.7$, where the system approaches a stable equilibrium.
-This suggests that the reduced framework responds to elevated T through modified and eventual loss of ovulatory function.
-Although the dynamic mechanisms governing ultimate dysfunction may differ from the original model, we are able to capture disruptive behavior.
-Whereas LH and \pfour\ are primary determinants of disruption in the original model, subject to sustained oscillations, the reduced model exhibits disruption through loss of periodicity.
-Nevertheless, there is some consistency among parameters $v_{0L},~K_{iL,P}$, and $h_1$ in regulating endocrine defects.
+Minimal LH levels remain relatively constant.
+This suggests that the reduced framework responds to elevated T by altering the amplitudes and timing of LH surges, with sustained oscillations under normal luteinization.
+Although the dynamic mechanisms governing ultimate dysfunction may differ from the original model, we are able to capture disruptive behavior, which results in elongated IOIs and a decreased number of ovulatory events within a given time span.
+Specifically, as $\alpha$ increases, the number of ovulatory cycles per year decreases from a maximum of twelve per year to four per year.